 A National charity providing small one-off grants to individuals in need on a low income.

 The Trust provides funding for household items such as white goods, furniture, clothing, baby needs, educational computer needs, specialist disability equipment, driving lessons/tests and travel to hospital.

 Heinz, Anna and Carol Kroch Foundation

 The Heinz, Anna and Carol Kroch Foundation provides grants for individuals suffering from severe poverty or on-going medical conditions.
 It will also support victims of domestic abuse.

-Grants of £100 to £500 are provided towards hospital travel costs, household items, adaptations or disability equipment.
+Grants are provided towards hospital travel costs, household items, adaptations or disability equipment.
 They will not fund holidays or education.

 The charity does not accept self-referrals.
-Applications must be made in writing by a recognised professional such a social worker, doctor or Citizen Advice representative who must include the individual's financial information.
+Applications must be made in writing by a recognised professional such a social worker, local authority, charity case worker or Citizen Advice representative (not a GP/Consultant) who must include the individual's financial information.
 The office is open between 10am – 5pm and on Monday – Friday.